LiU-SeeGoals/firmware/README.md

 # Reqirements

 ## GCC arm cross compiler
-Since we are building for another processor than on our PC we need an an arm cross compiler for c
+Since we are building for another processor than on our PC we need an arm cross compiler for c

 on Ubuntu you can install
 ```